radiantearth/stac-api-spec/core/README.md

 to navigate down to additional Catalog, [Collection](../stac-spec/collection-spec/README.md), and [Item](../stac-spec/item-spec/README.md) objects.
 - The `links` section is a required part of STAC Catalog, and serves as the list of API endpoints.
 These can live at any location, the client must inspect the the `rel` (relationship) to understand what capabilities are offered at each location.
 - The `conformsTo` section must provide the capabilities of this service.
-The relevant conformance URI's are listed in each part of the
+This is the field that indicates to clients that this is a STAC API and how to access conformance classes, including this one.
+The relevant conformance URI's are listed in each part of the API specification.
-API specification.
 If a conformance URI is listed then the service must implement all of the required capabilities.

 Note the `conformsTo` JSON object follows exactly the structure of OGC API - Features [declaration of conformance classes](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_declaration_of_conformance_classes), except is available directly under the landing page.
 This is a slight break from how OGC API does things, as STAC feels it is important for clients to be able to understand conformance in a single request.
-To be conformant to OGC API's the `/conformance` endpoint must be implemented as well.
+Implementers choosing to also implement the OGC API - Features and/or STAC API - Features conformance classes must also implment the `/conformance` endpoint.

 This particular catalog provides the ability to browse down to child STAC Collection objects through its `child` links, and also provides the search endpoint to be able to search across items in its collections.
 Note though that none of those links are required, other servers may provide